WhitShake/watch-party/README.md

 Watch party is a social app to connect friends through movies.
 You can view the currently deployed project on: [Netlify](https://ada-watch-party.netlify.app/)

 All visitors to the app can:\
--Get a random suggestion for a movie to watch, along with details about that movie.
+- Get a random suggestion for a movie to watch, along with details about that movie.

 When signed in, users can:\
--Search for movies to watch by title, person (actor, director, or producer), or a similar movie.\
+- Search for movies to watch by title, person (actor, director, or producer), or a similar movie.\
--Get specific details about a movie.\
+- Get specific details about a movie.\
--Create playlists of movies and store them in the user’s shelf.\
+- Create playlists of movies and store them in the user’s shelf.\
--Record movies the user has watched.\
+- Record movies the user has watched.\
--Connect with friends.\
+- Connect with friends.\
--View a friend’s stored data, including profile information, saved playlists and watched movies.\
+- View a friend’s stored data, including profile information, saved playlists and watched movies.\
--Send an invitation to a friend to watch a movie.
+- Send an invitation to a friend to watch a movie.

 ## Getting Started